Akash-S-010/LockMySeat_movie_ticket_booking/README.md

-# 🎬 LockMySeat - The Ultimate Movie Ticket Booking Platform
+# 🎬 LockMySeat - Movie Ticket Booking Platform

 ## 🚀 Overview
 Welcome to **LockMySeat**, a cutting-edge full-stack web application revolutionizing movie ticket bookings!
 Designed for seamless user experiences, it offers real-time seat selection, secure payments via Razorpay, movie reviews, and robust tools for theater owners to manage shows and track revenue.
 Get ready to dive into the world of cinema like never before!